usgs/earthquake-event-ws/src/lib/sql/README.md

 Files in this directory set up mysql tables, views, stored procedures, and functions used by the FeedApp.
+The majority of these files contain a single table/view/etc... definition and are relatively straightforward.
 The documentation below describes the functionality of non-straightforward files.

 ## create_mysql_installer.php
 Creates a SQL script (install_mysql.sql) with all the required SQL statements